-All of the following signals are taken into account to measure a “good page experience” in Google search :
+All of the following page experience signals are taken into account to measure a “good page experience” in Google search :

-- Mobile-friendly: Your page is optimized for mobile browsing.
+- Mobile friendliness: Your page is optimized for mobile browsing.

 - Safe-browsing: Your page does not contain any malicious (malware) or misleading content (phishing).

-- HTTPS: The page is served in HTTPS.
+- HTTPS security: The page is served in HTTPS.

 - No intrusive interstitials: Your page should not have elements that obstruct your main content (such as a popup covering most of the content immediately after the user land on your page… so annoying).